 Mehul has proven himself to be a competent planner.
 He is analytical, patient, thoughtful and kind to families with special needs children and our elderly clients.
 His strength, however, is in planning and maintaining the business.

-By mid-2000, it was obvious we needed another advisor to help grow the business and plan for the long-term future.
-That new advisor needed to be between my age and Mehul’s and have strengths that complemented his qualities.
+By mid-2000, it was obvious we needed another financial professional to help grow the business and plan for the long-term future.
+That new person needed to be between my age and Mehul’s and have strengths that complemented his qualities.

 We continued to meet and converse for over a year, and in 2011, we merged our practices.
 We knew the merger would create challenges, and we may not always agree on everything.
 Be we agreed quitting was not an option.
 For the first two to three years, we operated as separate practices under Secure Planning Strategies before we officially merged.

 Today, we are three partners in the firm.
-Elinor is in her sixth year and Mehul is in his 18th year.
-With the addition of these two capable, caring and competent advisors, who are also wonderful human beings, my succession plan is officially in place.
+With the addition of these two capable, caring and competent professionals, who are also wonderful human beings, my succession plan is officially in place.